cmusphinx/cmusphinx.github.io/_posts/2022-08-16-pocketsphinx-continuous.md

 doesn't sound like the boss monster's head exploding).
 As a consequence, audio APIs do singularly un-useful things like making you run your processing code in a separate real-time thread and only ever feeding it 128 samples at a time.
-(ASR uses frames that are generally at least 400 samples long)
+(Speech processing uses frames that are generally at least 400 samples long)

-By contrast, while some ASR applications like spoken dialogue care deeply about latency, and while it's obviously good to have ASR that runs faster than real-time and gives incremental recognition results, by far the largest contributor to latency in these systems is endpointing - i.e. *deciding when the user has finally stopped speaking*, and this latency is at least two orders of magnitude greater than what game and music developers are worried about.
-Also, endpointing (and ASR in general) is a language processing rather than an audio processing task.
+By contrast, while some speech applications like spoken dialogue care deeply about latency, and while it's obviously good to have speech recognition that runs faster than real-time and gives incremental recognition results, by far the largest contributor to latency in these systems is endpointing - i.e. *deciding when the user has finally stopped speaking*, and this latency is at least two orders of magnitude greater than what game and music developers are worried about.
+Also, endpointing (and speech processing in general) is a language processing rather than an audio processing task.

 All this is to say that handling audio input in a speech recognition engine is super annoying and should be avoided if possible,